RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Empty bottles are transported to a bottling plant Button 2: Electricity is used in shops and restaurants Button 3: The oil is cleaned [X]
+Button 1: Empty bottles are transported to a bottling plant Button 2: Electricity is used in shops and restaurants that store the plastic bottles Button 3: The oil is cleaned [X]

 Slide 3